Crossing Number Bound in Knot Mosaics: Reduction steps towards the main theorem

 We now apply this result to outermost XX-edges to build an argument that they must consist of only two tiles exemplified by edge $e_1$ in Figure~\ref{fig:outermost}.

-\begin{lemma} If $e$ is an outermost XX-edge in minimal dual $D$ with $|D| \leq n-4$ then $e$ consists of two adjacent tiles in the second layer.
+\begin{lemma} If $e$ is an outermost XX-edge in minimal mosaic complement $C$ with $|C| \leq n-4$ then $e$ consists of two adjacent tiles in the second layer.
 Each of the tiles is either type II or type IV. \end{lemma}

 \begin{proof}